jcsyme/sisepuede/docs/source/transformations.rst

 Defining Transformations
 ========================

 Transformations are parameterizations of Transformers.
+Transformations are named in files with the following regular expression:

+`transformation_(.\w*).yaml`

+where `\w` are unicode word characters.
+See `Python regular expression documentation <https://docs.python.org/3/library/re.html>`_ for more information.

 .. the module should be available from path set in conf.py https://sphinx-tutorial.readthedocs.io/step-2/
 .. autoclass:: sisepuede.transformers.transformations.Transformation